sourceduty/Popular_Perfection/README.md

 #
 #### Concepts

-- Collecting and compiling features detected in celebrity face images with Python to create a perfect_face_concept image.
+- Collecting and compiling features detected in celebrity face images to create a perfect_face_concept image.

-- Collecting and compiling features detected in product design images using Python to create a perfect_product_concept image.
+- Collecting and compiling features detected in product design images to create a perfect_product_concept image.

 - Collecting and compiling features detected in Python code files to create a perfect_Python_code file.

-- Collecting and compiling features detected in house images with Pyton to build a perfect_house_concept image.
+- Collecting and compiling features detected in house images to build a perfect_house_concept image.

 ***
 🛈 This information is free and open-source; anyone can redistribute it and/or modify.